Genusbiz/docs/developers/defining-an-app-model/data/object-class/create-a-new-object-domain.md

 4. In the Data Provider box, select **RDBMS**to bind the object class to a RDBMS table, or select **None** to create an unbound object class.
 5. If you want to define the object class and add the object class properties manually, click to clear the **Create from RDBMS Table** checkbox, and then click **Finish**.
 6. If you want to use an RDBMS table as template, leave the **Create from RDBMS Table** checkbox selected.
 7. Select the logical database where the table for the Object Class is located.
-Logical databases are defined in [Genus App Services Configuration](../../../installation-and-configuration/configure-and-maintain-genus-server.md).
+Logical databases are defined in [Genus Services Configuration](../../../installation-and-configuration/configure-and-maintain-genus-server.md).
 8. If your directory contains more than one data set, in the **Read Database Dictionary from Data Set** box, select which data set to access when reading the database dictionary.
 The database dictionary is used for reading the definitions for the tables stored in your database.
 9. Click **Next**.
 10. In the **Database Table** box, select the table containing data for the Object Class.